peacey/split-vpn/README.md

     * Check for DNS leaks with the Extended Test on https://www.dnsleaktest.com/.
 If you see a DNS leak, try redirecting DNS with the `DNS_IPV4_IP` and `DNS_IPV6_IP` options, or set `DNS_IPV6_IP="REJECT"` if your VPN provider does not support IPv6.
     * Check for WebRTC leaks in your browser by visiting https://browserleaks.com/webrtc.
 If WebRTC is leaking your IPv6 IP, you need to disable WebRTC in your browser (if possible), or disable IPv6 completely by disabling it directly on your client or through the UDMP network settings for the client's VLAN.

+8. If everything is working, create a run script called `run-vpn.sh` in the current directory so you can easily run this wireguard configuration.
+Fill the script with the following contents:

+    ```sh
+    #!/bin/sh

+    # Set up the wireguard kernel module and tools
+    /mnt/data/wireguard/setup_wireguard.sh

+    # Load configuration and run wireguard
+    cd /mnt/data/split-vpn/wireguard/mullvad
+    . ./vpn.conf
+    # /mnt/data/split-vpn/vpn/updown.sh ${DEV} pre-up >pre-up.log 2>&1
+    wg-quick up ./${DEV}.conf >wireguard.log 2>&1
+    cat wireguard.log
+    ```

+    * Modify the `cd` line to point to the correct directory.
+Make sure that the `DEV` variable in the `vpn.conf` file is set to the wireguard interface name (which should the same as the wireguard configuration filename without .conf).
-8. If you want to block Internet access to forced clients if the wireguard tunnel is brought down via wg-quick, set `KILLSWITCH=1` and `REMOVE_KILLSWITCH_ON_EXIT=0` in the `vpn.conf` file.
+    * **Optional**: If you want to block Internet access to forced clients if the wireguard tunnel is brought down via wg-quick, set `KILLSWITCH=1` and `REMOVE_KILLSWITCH_ON_EXIT=0` in the `vpn.conf` file.
+    * **Optional**: Uncomment the pre-up line by removing the `# ` at the beginning of the line if you want to block Internet access for forced clients if wireguard fails to run.
+Keeping it commented out doesn't enable the iptables kill switch until after wireguard runs successfully.

+9. Give the script executable permissions.
+You can run this script next time you want to start this wireguard configuration.

+    ```sh
+    chmod +x /mnt/data/split-vpn/wireguard/mullvad/run-vpn.sh
+    ```

-9. Now you can exit the UDM/P. If you would like to start the VPN client at boot, please read on to the next section.
+10. Now you can exit the UDM/P. If you would like to start the VPN client at boot, please read on to the next section.

-10. If your VPN provider doesn't support IPv6, it is recommended to disable IPv6 for that VLAN in the UDMP settings, or on the client, so that you don't encounter any delays.
+11. If your VPN provider doesn't support IPv6, it is recommended to disable IPv6 for that VLAN in the UDMP settings, or on the client, so that you don't encounter any delays.
 If you don't disable IPv6, clients on that network will try to communicate over IPv6 first and fail, then fallback to IPv4.
 This creates a delay that can be avoided if IPv6 is turned off completely for that network or client.

-11. Note that the WireGuard protocol is practically stateless, so there is no way to know whether the connection stopped working except by checking that you didn't receive a handshake within 3 minutes or some higher interval.
+12. Note that the WireGuard protocol is practically stateless, so there is no way to know whether the connection stopped working except by checking that you didn't receive a handshake within 3 minutes or some higher interval.
 This means if you want to automatically bring down the split-vpn rules when WireGuard stops working and bring it back up when it starts working again, you need to write an external script to check the last handshake condition every few seconds and act on it (not covered here).

 </details>